linusjf/BIAY/August2024.md

 [![Remaining Humble](https://raw.githubusercontent.com/linusjf/BIAY/main/August/jpgs/Day240.jpg)](https://youtu.be/bPhv87fcq1I "Remaining Humble")

-### Day #240 Commit your work to the Lord, and your plans will be established.
+### Day #240 Commit your work to the Lord, and your plans will be established

 We often want to serve the Lord and are willing to serve His people.
 But find it hard to decide what to do.
 There are so many good things to do, give to the poor, spend time with the lonely, preach God’s word, sing songs of praise, take care of the sick, visit the prisoners, and the list goes on.
 There are unlimited things that we can do, but we find it hard to decide.
 The best way to do it is to commit our ways to the Lord and be led by the Spirit.
 We should do everything to glorify the Lord, we should always seek His plans and that is when our work will be fruitful.